How much will it cost me to rent an allotment?

 Definitely not.
 We have plotholders whose abilities range from absolute novice to expert.
 One things is for sure – your fellow allotmenteers would be happy to help and advise.
 We also sell guides to growing fruit and vegetables and more information is available on our website.

 How do I go about renting an allotment?

-Please speak to a committee member.
-When you have been shown a plot you would like to rent, you will be asked to sign a tenancy agreement and pay for a year’s rent and key deposit.
+Please speak to a committee member or email us (see contact us page).
+When you have been shown a plot you would like to rent, you will be asked to sign a 6 month probationary tenancy agreement and pay for your rent, membership fee and key deposit.

 Is there a waiting list?